Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 A plant-based diet, one that includes lots of fruits and vegetables, is the cornerstone of the Mediterranean diet, which can help fight cancer in nearly every way — providing antioxidants, protecting DNA from damage, stopping cell mutation, modulating hormone production and growth factors, lowering inflammation, and delaying tumor growth.

-Evidence suggests that the Mediterranean diet has anti-inflammatory effects that could help fight diseases related to chronic inflammation, including metabolic syndrome and type 2 diabetes.
+Evidence has suggested that the Mediterranean diet has anti-inflammatory effects that could help fight diseases related to chronic inflammation, including metabolic syndrome and type 2 diabetes.

 One reason the Mediterranean diet might be so beneficial for preventing diabetes is because it controls excess insulin, a hormone that controls blood sugar levels and weight.
 A low-sugar diet with plenty of fresh produce and fats is part of a natural diabetic diet plan.